MGTheTrain/Algo-DesignPatterns-DataStructures/README.md

 ## Summary

-Curated list of design patterns, data structures, array sort algorithms and their use cases
+Curated list of design patterns, data structures, array sorting algorithms and their use cases

 ## References